urmilshroff/pyes/README.md

 # Pyes

-Application of image recognition - done by Urmil Shroff, Vinay Kolwanker and Arya Monani.
+Image recognition using OpenCV - done by Urmil Shroff, Vinay Kolwanker and Arya Monani.